 Video streaming has been around since it started as a proof of concept in the 90s.
 It has begun growing between 2000 and 2010 through Flash, YouTube, and the iPhone.
 But what boosted its growth was the development of MPEG-DASH standard in 2012.
 It allowed YouTube and other video streaming platforms to move from Flash to HTML5.

 Since this technological breakthrough, the number of streaming platforms and service providers has increased swiftly.
 But what made the difference was the appearance and adoption of live-streaming – the concept where the viewer can experience a live event in real-time.
 Ever since then, video streaming has been following a positive trend.
 Various socio-economical and generation-behavioral factors have assisted this trend.
-The latest COVID-19 pandemia brought an additional boost to the video streaming growth.
+The latest COVID-19 pandemia brought an additional boost to video streaming growth.

 Video Streaming Statistics Highlights